ghc-proposals/ghc-proposals/proposals/0000-overloaded-bracket.rst

 .. sectnum::
 .. contents::

-This proposal is about making quotation brackets polymorphic.
+This proposal is about making quotation brackets (typed and untyped) polymorphic.
 The motivation is so that quotes can be used without being tied to the ``Q`` monad and to enable effects during code generation.